murchandamus/bips/bip-update-process.md

 - Process BIPs are living documents that do not ossify and may be modified indefinitely
 - Titles may be up to 50 characters
 - The Discussions-To header is dropped, as it has never been used in any BIP
+- The Post-History header is replaced with the Discussion header
-- The Status field is no longer modeled around the workflow of consensus changes.
+- The Status field is no longer modeled around the workflow of consensus changes
 - Status field values are reduced from nine to four:
   - Deferred, Obsolete, Rejected, Replaced, and Withdrawn are gathered up into Abandoned[^abandoned]
-  - Proposed is renamed to Preliminary
+  - Proposed is renamed to Preliminary[^preliminary]
+  - Final and Active are collapsed into Active
   - The remaining statuses are Draft, Preliminary, Active, and Abandoned
+- BIPs no longer get rejected solely on grounds of not making progress for three years[^rejection]
 - A BIP may be set to Abandoned by its Author, or by anyone if it appears to have stopped making progress for at least a year and its Author does not assert that they are still working on it when contacted
-- BIPs no longer get rejected solely on grounds of not making progress for three years[^rejection]
 - Many judgment calls previously required from BIP Editors are reassigned either to the BIP Author or the repository’s audience
 - Tracking of adoption, acceptance, and community consensus is out of scope for the BIPs repository, except to determine